-This is a 5-minute talk at Oxford Geek Nights #51.
+This was a micro-slot talk at Oxford Geek Nights #51.

 As my son found his feet and began to walk, he found his hands at perfect height to reach the piano.
 Music is very important to us, and I could not have been more delighted to see him walk over to the piano and press the keys with the tips of his fingers.

 Sadly the neighbours weren’t – the walls are very thin and he’s still learning.
 It was with great regret that I closed the piano lid.
 Before my eyes flashed a life untouched by music.
 What other arts might turn his head?
 Impressionism?
 Pointilism?
 Mime?
 It was too much to bear.
 It was clear we needed to get him an instrument.

 Like all engineering problems, this was a compromise.
 What do you get a child, fast approaching his first birthday?